Course admission requirements are specific to each course, so you may be eligible for some courses and not others, depending on your qualifications.

 Special Tertiary Admissions Test (STAT) results

-Results from the STAT can be used to meet the CAR and contribute to your selection score for entry to higher education courses only.
+Results from the STAT can be used to meet the course admission requirements and contribute to your selection score for entry to higher education courses only.

 University bridging/foundation courses

-Successful completion of a recognised university bridging or foundation course may be used to meet CAR.
+Successful completion of a recognised university bridging or foundation course may be used to meet course admission requirements.

 A successfully completed bridging/foundation course of 12 months duration may be considered equivalent to completion of SACE Stage 2 or a Certificate III.